-After a year of safe driving, or when a teen turns 18, the passenger restrictions are lifted.
-When a teen turns 18, all other restrictions are lifted.
-Remember, handsfree is not distraction-free.
+When a teen turns 18, the passenger, nighttime, and cell phone restrictions are lifted.
+Remember, hands-free is not distraction-free.
 Seat belts remain mandatory for all occupants of a vehicle under Connecticut law.

 With a full driver's license, teens can participate in all of the privileges, responsibilities, and enjoyments that come with driving.
 But remember, driving is a privilege, not a right, and it is important to drive safely at all times no matter age or experience.